wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/converting-functions.md

 ## toBigInt(ByteVector, Int, Int): BigInt<a id="to-bigint-bytevector-int-int"></a>

-Converts an array of bytes starting from a certain index to a [big integer](/en/ride/v5/data-types/bigint) using [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.
+Converts an array of bytes starting from a certain index to a [big integer](/en/ride/v5/data-types/bigint) using the [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.

 ```ride
 toBigInt(bin: ByteVector, offset: Int, size: Int): BigInt